 Determine the location you want Freesurfer to be installed.
 For example, in the case below we will assume the user wants freesurfer to be installed in /home/USER/freesurfer.
 Type the following commands in the top-level Freesurfer directory (the directory that contains configure.in and all the mri_* and mris_* directories.):

 $> cd ~/freesurfer $> ./setup_configure ## Centos/Debian $> ./configure --disable-Werror --with-pkgs-dir=/home/username/centos6-x86_64-packages ## Ubuntu $> ./configure --disable-Werror --with-pkgs-dir=/home/username/centos6-x86_64-packages --disable-xawplus-apps --disable-tcltk-apps $> make -j4 ## Run build time checks.
 Requires data files.
 (See "Data Files" from above) $> make check ## Install locally.
 Requires data files.
 (See "Data Files" from above) $> make install

 5. Contributing Changes

-Users who with to contribute to the Freesurfer code base and/or commit changes to the repo should see the following page which describe how to fork the freesurfer repository and submit pull requests:
+Users who wish to make contributions to the Freesurfer code base should see the following page which describes how to fork the Freesurfer repository and submit pull requests: